Spicers Peak Lodge

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Spicers Peak Lodge or take a look at our itineraries to Queensland
+To start planning your vacation to Spicers Peak Lodge

 Set in the stunning countryside of Queensland, Spicers Peak Lodge is a luxurious retreat within easy reach of Brisbane.
 Taking inspiration from the pristine high country setting, the lodge has been created with its natural environment in mind.
 Warm, muted colors have been incorporated in the interior design to echo the natural materials of stone, timber, tin and glass on the outside.